-The School Organisation Scrutiny Steering Group (CYPS Policy and Scrutiny Panel) met on 18 January 2022 to review the draft school admission policies.
-They were supportive of the proposed amendments to be made.
+The papers have been available to the School Organisation Scrutiny Steering Group (CYPS Policy and Scrutiny Panel) to review.
+The responses received were supportive.

 Risk Management:

 There is a legal requirement for policies to be set.
 A failure to set arrangements would place the Council in breach of the school admissions code.